LaansDole/expo-wind-boilerplate/README.md

 ## Pre-requisite
 You should have Expo Go application on your mobile device.
-It is available in both Google Play Store and App Store
+It is available in both Google Play Store and App Store.
+***Optional but highly recommended:*** Download and Install [AirDroid Cast](https://www.airdroid.com/ad/airdroid-cast/) on both your mobile device and PC/Laptop Device.

 ## Local Build